Adding a Basic Time Machine SMB Share

 Enter a name for the dataset and click Create Dataset.
 The dataset name populates the share Name field and updates the Path automatically.
 The dataset name becomes the share name.
 Leave this as the default.

-If you change the name follow the naming conventions for:
+If you change the name, follow the naming conventions for:

-Set the Purpose to Basic time machine share.
+Set the Purpose to Time Machine Share.

-Finish customizing the share, then click Save.
+Click Advanced Options to finish customizing the share, then click Save.

 Modifying the SMB Service